pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 Who's responsible for the safety of people in the group?
 What kind of behaviour is not ok?
 We recommend you ask people to commit to using Loomio for a time period with a retrospective at the end.

-There are so many factors to having a smooth experience of new technology, the right support can get people through a frustrating time unscathed.

-Join the [Learning to use Loomio group](), where you can practice using Loomio in a demo environment.

 ## Start a group and have a look around. 👀